 - Has exchanged sex for drugs or money

 - Has had sex with anyone who falls into one of the categories listed above or is uncertain about their sexual partner's risk behaviors

 Different types of tests may be used for HIV screening:

-- Screen for HIV using an HIV antigen/antibody test or an HIV antibody test; then
+- Screen for HIV using a combination HIV antigen/antibody test, then

 - Verify a positive with a second HIV antibody test that differentiates between HIV-1 and HIV-2;